Natural History

 VERNAL POOLS: Natural History and Conservation

 Elizabeth Colburn.
-The first comprehensive book-length synthesis of the natural history, ecology, and conservation of the seasonally wet, woodland pools that occur throughout the formerly glaciated region of eastern N.A. - essentially the Great Lakes Basin, New England, and adjacent areas of the U.S. & Canada.
+The first comprehensive book-length synthesis of the natural history, ecology, and conservation of the seasonally wet, woodland pools that occur throughout the formerly glaciated region of eastern North America - essentially the Great Lakes Basin, New England, and adjacent areas of the United States and Canada.
 Provides detailed information about the physical and biological content, structure, and function of vernal pool ecosystems.
 Discusses important research, conservation, and policy needs for pools to be better understood, protected, and managed.
 Readily applicable and a major source of information for seasonally flooded habitats and temporary waters elsewhere and worldwide.
 A valuable reference for landowners, conservationists, resource managers, land-use professionals, and others.
 6 x 9, 456p, 42 b&w + 31 color illustrations, 2004.

 PRAIRIE: A Natural History

 Candace Savage.
-A comprehensive, non-technical guide to the biology and ecology of the prairies, or the Great Plains grasslands of North America - the largest ecosystem in N.A. that flows from Alberta south to Texas and from the Rockies east to the Mississippi River.
+A comprehensive, non-technical guide to the biology and ecology of the prairies, or the Great Plains grasslands of North America - the largest ecosystem in North America that flows from Alberta south to Texas and from the Rockies east to the Mississippi River.
 Thorough, detailed, and scientifically up-to-date.
 Offers a view of the past and present, plus a vision for the future.
 Describes the ecoregions of the prairies (grasslands, rangelands, prairie woodlands, aquatic habitats) and looks at what measures have been taken to preserve this amazing ecosystem.
-A celebration of the beauty and diversity of N.A.'s immense central grasslands.
-7-1/2 x 10, 320p, 120 color photos, 100 b&w illustrations, 22 maps, chart, 2004.
+A celebration of the beauty and diversity of North America's immense central grasslands.
+7-1/2 x 10, 320p, 120 color photos, 100 b&w illustrations, 22 maps, chart, 2004, 2006.
+OVERSIZE.

 TREES (Natural World Series)